 - industry

 Unfortunately, there is no ONE project management report that is right for all.
-While reports tend to look similar, they have to be adapted to the respective processes and needs of the company.
+While reports tend to look similar, you must always adapt them to the respective processes and needs of the company.
 This always depends on the intended use and the recipients.

 It might help you to work out the reporting requirements and their possible implementation in a workshop with important stakeholders and the support of an experienced PMO consultant.